ink-cow/presets/README.md

 Different patterns for quick application.

-> :bulb: Quick effects by applying a stamp pattern, twisting it left and right, then eliminating the fuzz with the bitmap presets (see Studio presets, below).
+> :bulb: Quick effects by applying a stamp pattern, twisting it left and right, then eliminating the fuzz with the bitmap presets (see [studio presets](#studio-presets), below).
 >
 > ![Stamp demo](img/moo-stamp-demo.png)